WHAT IS THE GLOBAL INNOVATION INITIATIVE?

 The Global Innovation Initiative (GII) is a shared commitment between the United Kingdom and the United States to strengthen research collaboration between universities in the UK, US, and selected emerging economies (Brazil, China, India and Indonesia).
 GII grants award university consortia focusing on science, technology, engineering, and mathematics (STEM)-related issues of global significance that foster cutting-edge multinational research and strengthen institutional international partnerships.

-Announced by former UK Foreign Secretary William Hague and US Secretary of State John Kerry in June 2013, the Global Innovation Initiative is consistent with Prime Minister David Cameron’s and President Barack Obama’s broader commitment to enhance higher education collaboration between the UK, the US and other countries.
+Announced by former UK Foreign Secretary William Hague and US Secretary of State John Kerry in June 2013, the Global Innovation Initiative was consistent with Prime Minister David Cameron’s and President Barack Obama’s broader commitment to enhancing higher education collaborations between the UK, the US, and other countries.
 GII was formally launched in the UK in October 2013 by the Rt.
 Hon David Willetts MP.
-The Initiative is funded by the British Council and the Department for Business, Innovation and Skills in the UK and by the Department of State in the US.
+The Initiative is funded by the British Council and the Department for Business, Innovation, and Skills in the UK and by the Department of State in the US.

 GII grants of up to £100,000 - £150,000 were awarded under one of the following thematic areas: